arnon001/red-alert-whatsapp-bot/README.md

 ## Need the chat ID?
 run `yarn run getchatid`
 send a message in the group that you want to send to the format should look like this: `972xxxxxxxxx-xxxxxxxxxx@g.us` for group and `972xxxxxxxxx@c.us` for private message (972 is the country code.)
 # Pull Requests
 You are more than welcomed to preform pull requests.

+# TODO
+[] Map